-Have your parents purchase the apartment outright
+Have your parents purchase the apartment outrightHave your parents purchase the apartment outright

-If you can get this consider yourself very fortunate.
+If you can get this, consider yourself very fortunate.
 How it will work depends on what you and your parents agree to.
-You could pay them a monthly rent, or it could be simply given in trust for you to look after.
+You could pay them a monthly rent, or it could be given in trust for you to look after.
 This is a popular choice for parents whose child is attending college in NYC.
-You get a free place to stay while they have an investment in NYC real estate that will appreciate in value over time.
+You get a free place to stay while they have an investment in NYC real estate that will appreciate over time.
 Co-ops are cheaper but present some difficulties.
 Many co-op boards don’t allow parents to buy for their kids.
 For those that do, there will still be a lot of concerns.

-Co-purchase the apartment with your parents
+Co-purchase the apartment with your parentsCo-purchase the apartment with your parents

-If your parents can’t foot the full bill the next option is for you to co-purchase it with them.
+If your parents can’t foot the full bill, the next option is for you to co-purchase it with them.
 For instance, they could pay all or part of the down payment.
-If you need a mortgage, your parents could agree to be the legal owners and attribute their own finances to help you secure that loan.
+If you need a mortgage, your parents could agree to be the legal owners and attribute their finances to help you secure that loan.
 You’ll want to discuss this first with your lender to see how much financing you can secure.

-Have your parents gift fund you the money for the apartment
+Have your parents gift fund you the money for the apartmentHave your parents gift fund you the money for the apartment

 If you can cover the monthly payments but not the down payment, a cash gift from your parents could be the best option.
-If you require financing, you’ll need to first secure a pre-approved mortgage.
+If you require financing, you’ll need first to secure a pre-approved mortgage.
 Lenders usually have no problem with this.
 But they will want proof that the funds are a gift with no expectation of repayment.

 Any large payments in your bank account that occur within 60 days of closing need to be sourced.
 A large amount is defined as anything that is 10-20% of your monthly income.
 You can do this by filling out a proof of gifted funds form.
 If you go this road, you must let your buyer’s agent know.
 Some co-ops restrict buyers who need a cash gift to secure the purchase.